-Asian countries always seem to be ahead of the game when it comes to technology and artificial intelligence.
+Asian countries always seem to be ahead of technology and artificial intelligence.
 For example, some restaurants in Japan and China already use robots as waiters, being in Harbin, Heilongjiang, a province in China.

-As this trend of robot waiters gains more popularity, it most likely won’t be long before it finds its way over to the western world and puts our restaurant jobs in jeopardy.
+As this trend of robot waiters gains more popularity, it won’t be long before it finds its way over to the western world and puts our restaurant jobs in Jeopardy.

 McDonald’s and other fast-food chains have even begun implementing ordering terminals, reducing the need for cashiers in their restaurants.

-We may see AI capable of writing a journalistic story faster and more accurately than any person can.
-They have already tested software that specializes in machine-generated stories, invented by Northwestern University.
+We may see AI capable of writing a journalistic story faster and more accurately than anyone.
+They have already tested software specializing in machine-generated stories, invented by Northwestern University.
 The Big Ten Network is an early customer of this machine learning jobs technology.